 Regulations and Policies Affecting AI Hardware

-Neuromorphic chips, like other AI technologies, are influenced by various regulations and government initiatives.
-These rules are designed to ensure ethical use, data protection, and technological transparency.
+Neuromorphic chips are influenced by regulations and government initiatives aimed at ensuring ethical use, data protection, and technological transparency.

 -